 On 1st Jan 2007, the State of Tamil Nadu, through an amendment to the Tamil Nadu Cinemas (Regulation) Rules, fixed the minimum and maximum prices that can be changed for cinema hall tickets.
 The fixed prices range from ₹4 for Non-AC cinema halls in municipalities and village panchayats to ₹120 in the AC multiplexes that are contained within shopping malls.

-The implementation has helped keep the prices of cinema tickets quite low in the state – ticket prices at multiplexes in comparable metropolis such as Kochi and Bangalore range from ₹300 to ₹500.
-It is interesting to note that another state which has a strong connect between politics and the film industry, Andhra Pradesh, also have similar laws capping the price of cinema tickets.
+The implementation has helped keep the prices of cinema tickets quite low in the state – ticket prices at multiplexes in comparable metropolises such as Kochi and Bangalore range from ₹300 to ₹500.
+It is interesting to note that another state which has a strong connection between politics and the film industry, Andhra Pradesh, also has similar laws capping the price of cinema tickets.

 Investments in developing new and upgrading existing cinema halls have fallen due to high costs of setup and the low returns therein.
-Moreover, the opportunity cost of land for smaller theatres have increased – due to the increase in land value and stagnation in ticket revenue.
-Theatres in small towns have put the land for other use – malls, apartments and such.
+Moreover, the opportunity cost of land for smaller theatres has increased – due to the increase in land value and stagnation in ticket revenue.
+Theatres in small towns have put the land for other use – malls, apartments, and such.

 Most cinemas have looked for alternate sources of revenue – snack and parking fees in multiplexes cost more than the ticket prices themselves!
 While the cinema tickets themselves are cheap, the cost of the “transaction” of watching a movie is high.

-In a separate but related move the government, to boost Tamil language, decided to waive off the entertainment tax for tamil movies with tamil titles.
-This has led to a situation where the government doesn’t have an interest in increasing the ticket price – as there will be minimal corresponding increase in the tax collection.
+In a separate but related move the government, to boost the Tamil language decided to waive off the entertainment tax for Tamil movies with Tamil titles.
+This has led to a situation where the government doesn’t have an interest in increasing the ticket price – as there will be a minimal corresponding increase in the tax collection.
 This tax break and the price cap has meant that the exhibitors of other language movies make lesser revenue per ticket than their Tamil counterparts.

 Contrast this with the neighboring state of Kerala.
 The state laws there do not provide the government with the ability to set prices – only decide on the taxation that can be applied.
 An open market – same entertainment tax rates regardless of language and content and the ability for the cinemas to be flexible on pricing – has enabled the cinema exhibition industry to grow.
 The number of screens in the state has increased from 408 in 2014 to 516 by late 2016.